 Norway controls one of the largest ocean space in the world, including enormous petroleum and energy resources.
 Norway has managed its natural resource position so well that it currently ranks higher than all other major economies, both in GDP per capita and in terms of financial resources per capita set aside for the future.

-The Ocean Industries track will provide you with skills and knowledge to prepare your companies to benefit from the growing multi-use of ocean and coastal sea space.
+The Ocean Industries specialisation will provide you with skills and knowledge to prepare your companies to benefit from the growing multi-use of ocean and coastal sea space.
 Through solving real life cases, you will learn how companies develop unique competitive advantages through knowledge, technology and customer relations, delivering value in new and more efficient ways.
-The EMBA with specialization in Ocean Industries will provide you with skills and knowledge to prepare your companies to benefit from the growing multi-use of ocean and coastal sea space.

 Topics in the Ocean Industries Track